 As mentioned above, I use Gmail for both my personal and professional email.
 Gmail has a great labeling and archiving system that lets users “delete/archive” mail without permanently losing it.
 The “All Mail” box in Gmail gives me peace of mind that when I delete/archive a message, it is usually retrievable with a search in All Mail.
 Gmail also offers a “filter” where you can set up rules to have certain messages skip your inbox and go immediately into a folder.
 I have a folder for “ecommerce” so “junk” emails don’t ever show up and clutter my inbox, but when I want to look for special offers and coupons, I know where to find them.
 I also take a moment to unsubscribe from emails I don’t want or that send me promotional emails too often.
 Most of these mass emails have an “unsubscribe” link at the bottom.

 Although I use all Apple devices, I do not use MacMail as my mail client.
-After some searching and trial and error, I found a mail client I like best for my desktop computer, called Postbox, and a separate app I use on my phone (Accompli).
-These products allow me to schedule messages to send later, to flag, label and file messages in my Gmail accounts.
+After some searching and trial and error, I found a mail client I like best for my desktop computer called Postbox.
+This product allow me to schedule messages to send later, to flag, label and file messages in my Gmail accounts.
 It is a personal preference, but I like the look and feel of these products over MacMail.
 If I ever decide to change, however, since I use Gmail and IMAP, I can easily switch mail clients without losing any email or email organization/folders.

 Inbox Zero is a philosophy/email management approach developed by productivity expert Merlin Mann.
 According to Mann, the zero is not a reference to the number of messages in an inbox; it is “the amount of time an employee’s brain is in his inbox.”